 Winner: Moto G7

-All three of these phones have Android 9.0 Pie out of the gate and we’ve been assured that they will all get upgraded to Android Q. That’s great news, because budget phones don’t always get updates.
-You’ll find the usual array of Motorola’s gesture shortcuts, including one-button navigation and chop twice for flashlight.
+All three of these phones support Android 10, but Motorola’s Android 11 update plans indicate that none of them will receive the latest OS, unfortunately.
+This reduces the longevity of the three phones, although Android 10 remains a great OS, so you’ll still get good use out of them.
+You’ll also find the usual array of Motorola’s gesture shortcuts, including one-button navigation and chop twice for flashlight.
 There are a few other tricks, including the option to keep the display on if you’re looking at it.
 Only the Moto G7 has Moto Voice for hands-free operation of your phone while driving.

 Winner: Moto G7